Join our Performance MA/MFA information webinar

 Our graduates will be expected to pursue careers across a wide range of sectors, whether it’s forming theatre and production companies, working as solo artists and performers, undertaking further study such as a PhD, or innovating new forms of performance-making.

-Rose Bruford College graduates will be multi-hyphenate, critically engaged performers, equipped with the agility and versatility to navigate trends and challenges in a constantly evolving cultural landscape.
+Rose Bruford College graduates are multi-hyphenate, critically engaged performers, equipped with the agility and versatility to navigate trends and challenges in a constantly evolving cultural landscape.

 How to Join